 miniGeology is informal.
 The interview format yields a short spontaneous discussion.
-Interviews depict geology in all its colors with speakers of different nations, all ages and genders.
+Interviews depict geology in all its colors, with speakers of different nations, all ages, and genders.

-You can follow miniGeology:
+Here’s how you can follow miniGeology:

 Mission to where?

-This is how I experience new realities and how I travel through parallels and meridians, because, as Seneca said, you should change your attitude, not the sky under which you live.
+This is how I experience new realities, and how I travel through parallels and meridians, because, as Seneca said, you should change your attitude, not the sky under which you live.

 This project represents an extremely useful exercise to me.
 I move forward with honesty and that sort of accountability necessary when you decide to reach out and be a representative of your own discipline.

 PhD students from Rice Univ. expose their project about OUTREACH and COMMUNICATION and shout out their problems and ideas to y’all.

 Do we really need to build consensus in society (M.Pagani)?

 Historical schools of though were based on local outcrops, today we trend towards an homogeneous way to make science (C.Cohen)